 We have reviewed our top 15 choices below and also done in-depth reviews by brands, but if you are in a rush:

-We recommend that you look at our section on how to choose the best pellet smoker before you shop.
+We recommend that you look at our section on how to choose the right one for you before you shop.
 Our list of helpful tips includes looking at the hopper size and the type of power needed.

-After reading over our list, you’ll find that we picked the REC TEC Wood Pellet Grill – Featuring Smart Grill Technology (View on Amazon.com) as the best pellet smoker now available.
-While it looks like a standard grill, it functions like a large smoker and comes with digital controls on one side.
-You’ll also love the 40-pound hopper and the Smart Grill Technology that offers more precise temperature changes.
+After reading over our list, you’ll find that we picked the REC TEC – Featuring Smart Technology as the best pellet smoker now available.
+While it looks like a standard model, it functions as a giant smoker and comes with digital controls on one side.
+You’ll also love the 40-pound hopper and the Smart Technology that offers more precise temperature changes.

 A good pellet smoker will use wood pellets that give foods a naturally smoky and somewhat woodsy flavor.
-As there are so many different designs on the market from so many different manufacturers, it’s helpful to get an idea of what you want and need ahead of time.
+As there are so many different designs on the market from so many various manufacturers, it’s helpful to get an idea of what you want and need for the best smoker ahead of time.

 The hopper is a small box attached to the smoker that holds the wood pellets until those pellets break down and produce the smoke that you need.
-This smoker may hold just a few pounds of wood or more than 20 pounds.
+This model may carry just a few pounds of wood or more than 20 pounds.
 The more wood it can hold, the more smoke you’ll get and the fewer refills you’ll need.